TAO Toolkit Quick Start Guide

 nvidia/tao/pretrained_classification:<template>.

-To view the full list of computer vision models, use the following command:
+To view the full list of computer vision and conversational AI models, use the following command:

 ngc registry model list nvidia/tao/*